bellaachang/Food-Waste-FAO/README.md

 We then made use of 3 models: the feed-forward neural network (not considering time data to have a baseline in which we could consider other models), a long/short term memory (LSTM) neural network, and ARIMAX forecasting model using exogenous variables of CO2 emissions.
 Ultimately, we found the ARIMAX model performed the best in terms of MAPE, giving insight on how feature selection and time series analysis could potentially be useful in fields heavily dependent on decision adjustments from previous years (i.e. agriculture, stocks, etc.)

+Final project presentation attached as a PDF, describing problem and model performance in further detail.

 Collaborators: Fiona Chang ('25, Statistics & DS), Wilson Fung ('25, CS & DS), Su Min Park ('24, DS & Sociology), Tess U-Vongcharoen ('24, DS), Sandya Wijaya ('24, DS & Environmental Science)